1. Academic Validation

 Study objective: Many therapies are used in the treatment of acute migraine headache, with little agreement on effectiveness.
 This systematic review is designed to determine the effectiveness of parenteral dihydroergotamine in reducing pain, nausea, and relapse for episodes of acute migraine in adults.

-Methods: Randomized controlled trials were identified using MEDLINE, EMBASE, other computerized databases, hand searching, bibliographies, and contacts with industry and authors.
-Studies in which dihydroergotamine (alone or in combination with an antiemetic) was compared with placebo or any other common migraine therapy were considered.
+Methods: Randomized controlled trials were identified using MEDLINE, EMBASE, Other computerized databases, hand searching, bibliographies, and contacts with industry and authors.
+Studies in which dihydroergotamine (alone or in combination with an antiemetic) was compared with placebo or any Other common migraine therapy were considered.
 Relevance, inclusion, and study quality were assessed independently by 2 reviewers.

 Results: From 281 potentially relevant abstracts, 11 studies met the inclusion criteria.
 Solitary dihydroergotamine use was compared to sumatriptan and phenothiazines in 3 studies; results failed to demonstrate a significant benefit of dihydroergotamine over these therapies.
 In 8 combination treatment studies, heterogeneity in study methodology prevented statistical pooling.
 However, dihydroergotamine administered with an antiemetic was as effective as or more effective than meperidine, valproate, or ketorolac across all pain, nausea, and relapse outcomes reported in all studies.